ssgrim/daylight/docs/cache.md

 2. Instrument and export cache metrics to your monitoring system (Prometheus, CloudWatch, etc.).
 3. Protect any admin endpoints with authentication, or remove them from production builds.

+Prometheus metrics

+The dev server exposes a Prometheus metrics endpoint at `/__metrics` which includes process metrics and cache gauges when available.
+This is implemented using `prom-client` and is intended for local or staging monitoring.
+In production, integrate with your monitoring stack and ensure the endpoint is protected.

 Troubleshooting

 - If `ioredis` is not installed or `REDIS_URL` is not set, the system will fall back to in-memory cache.